Current Research: Daydreaming and Dreaming as Mental Simulations

 Other projects

 As part of my research on witnessing-sleep, I am interested in investigating minimal forms of consciousness – states of awareness that do not usually involve an ordinary object of awareness or are said to lack a ‘content’ of awareness.
 Given the features of witnessing-sleep, a state of awareness in which one is said to be aware during deep sleep and nothing else, some authors have proposed that such a state could be an instance of a minimal phenomenal experience (see Windt, 2015; Metzinger, 2021).
-States sharing a similar phenomenology to that of witnessing-sleep can be found during meditative experiences, but also during drug-induced ego-dissolution experiences, or mystical experiences.
-I’d be keen on collaborating with other researchers working on investigating other forms of minimal phenomenal experience.
-I’m currently a collaboration partner for a research network investigating this sort of experience.
+States sharing a similar phenomenology to that of witnessing-sleep can be found during meditative experiences, but also during experiences of drug-induced ego-dissolution and mystical states.
+I’m currently a collaboration partner for a research network investigating minimal forms of awareness.

 I’m a firm advocate for combining philosophical and theoretical research on the nature of consciousness with phenomenological research.
-To that aim, I have followed training on the micro-phenomenological interview (MPI), a qualitative research tool that aims at gathering fine-grained reports of subjective experiences.
+To that aim, I have followed training on the micro-phenomenological interview (MPI), a qualitative research tool that aims to gather fine-grained reports of subjective experiences.
 The MPI method has recently gained a lot of interest in cognitive science given its fit with the neurophenomenology research programme, a research framework developed by Francisco Varela (1999) which encouraged the interdisciplinary collaboration between neuroscience and qualitative research methods to the study of the subjective experience.
-My current empirical research ascribes to this research method as well as to its theoretical framework.
-I’m preparing a couple of collaborative projects in which I will apply this research tool in experimental sleep research.
-I’m eager to hear from other experimental researchers that would be keen to collaborate (either by carrying out further empirical research or theoretical work).